ondewo/ondewo-t2s-api/docs/index.md

 <a name="ondewo.t2s.SynthesizeResponse"></a>

 ### SynthesizeResponse
-Represents a Synthesize Response.
+<p>Represents a Synthesize Response.</p>
-A Synthesize Response contains the generated audio, requested text and all other properties of this generated audio.
+<p>A Synthesize Response contains the generated audio, requested text and all other properties of this generated audio.</p>

 | Field | Type | Label | Description |